dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### bytes

-Returns the raw bytes of the decoded barcode text.
+The raw bytes of the decoded barcode text which is useful when the text string cannot be used.

 <div class="sample-code-prefix"></div>
 >- Objective-C